Harley Quinn (DC Extended Universe): Early life and meeting the Joker

 Harleen Quinzel was abandoned by her alcoholic father at a young age and frequently got in trouble with the law.
 She later became a psychiatrist and, as one of her first cases, works with the Joker (Jared Leto) during his incarceration in Arkham Asylum.
 The Joker gradually seduces Quinzel and gets her to fall madly in love with him.
 He later persuades her to release him, subjecting her to shock therapy in retaliation for her using it on him, and manipulating her into jumping into a vat of the same chemicals that disfigured him to prove her love for him.
 The chemicals bleach her skin and dye her hair just as they did the Joker's, and drive her just as insane as he is.
 The duo become partners in crime and, as Amanda Waller (Viola Davis) puts it, the "King and Queen of Gotham City".

-Harley and Joker carry out numerous crimes, such as murdering Batman's (Ben Affleck) protégé, Dick Grayson / Robin.
+Harley and Joker carry out numerous crimes, such as murdering Batman's (Ben Affleck) protégé, Robin.
 Soon afterwards, Batman tracks down the couple in the Joker's Lamborghini, causing them to crash, and he captures Harley while Joker escapes.